-This hydrology and hydraulics appendix serves as documentation of the engineering evaluation process for the U.S. Army Corps of Engineers (USACE) Neuse River Basin Feasibility Study.
+This hydrology and hydraulics appendix serves as documentation of the engineering evaluation process for the Neuse River Basin Feasibility Study.
 This flood risk management study was authorized based on historical and potential future risks to life and property within the Neuse River watershed caused by the occurrence of flooding.
 There has been historical documentation of severe overland flooding along the Neuse River and its numerous tributaries.
 The purpose of the federal action is to improve life safety and reduce economic damages in the study area through development of assessed solutions that achieve federal interest.
 This appendix describes the development of existing conditions (EC) and future without project (FWOP) conditions in addition to the formulation, refinement, and design of structural study measures and alternative plans.
-Formulation of nonstructural measures is also included.
-This Engineering Appendix is in accordance with Engineering Regulation (ER) 1110-2-1150 (USACE, 1999), provides assumptions of underlying hydrology and hydraulic uncertainty in accordance with ER 1105-2-101 (USACE, 2019). and includes an assessment of climate change of the study area and potential effects of such change by Engineering and Construction Bulletin (ECB) 2018-14 Revision 1 (USACE, 2018).
+Formulation of non-structural measures is also included.
+This Engineering Appendix is in accordance with ER 1110-2-115 (USACE, 1999), provides assumptions of underlying hydrology and hydraulic uncertainty in accordance with ER 1105-2-101 (USACE 2019b), and includes an assessment of climate change of the study area and potential effects of such change by ECB 2018-14 (USACE, 2018).